Kavin-Kumar-N/LMT-Dashboard-Project/README.md

 Uploaded files are stored locally in the uploaded_files/ directory.

-No external data is transmitted.
+No external data transmission is performed.

 Files can be safely removed using a confirmation-based delete mechanism.